Being the 4th biggest cities in Japan and the capital of Aichi Prefecture, Nagoya is a modern city with a handful of good quality veg restaurants.

 Here is a map that includes all the places mentioned in this post.
 Click the star next to the title to save the map to your Google account.

-Before you go, check out these other vegan guides:
+Before you go, check out these other Japan vegan food guides: